 France - Day 2 : Today is going to be flat

-In Rochefort it took some searching to find the main road.
+In Rochefort, it took some searching to find the main road.
 The first 10 km were all uphill.
 At least that allowed us to get warm.
-Eventually we took off our jackets and zipped off our pants' legs.
+Eventually, we took off our jackets and zipped off our pants' legs.
 The roads were small and nice to cycle over.
-In Paliseul we visited a bakery.
-From there we could put away last year's maps (1:300 000) and use the new (1:200 000) ones.
+In Paliseul, we visited a bakery.
+From there, we could put away last year's maps (1:300 000) and use the new (1:200 000) ones.
 That made a big difference.
 There was a detour on the way to Bouillon.
-Normally we would just go ahead, because 'the cycling vacation stops for no one', but there were police officers.
-This was the first detour of the trip, but as there were workers cutting down trees it was probably for the better.
-A while later we saw a side road and stopped for lunch.
+Normally we would just go ahead because 'the cycling vacation stops for no one', but there were police officers.
+This was the first detour of the trip, but as workers were cutting down trees, it was probably for the better.
+A while later, we saw a side road and stopped for lunch.
 The following descent towards Bouillon was pretty steep and long.
 Bouillon itself was very touristy and lay in a river valley.
-We had to find a small route that would lead us across the French border.
+We had to find a small route leading us across the French border.

-We easily found the road, but it went up at a 15% incline.
-Halfway up Bram got thirsty and wanted to filter some water, which was his excuse to take a break.
+We quickly found the road, but it went up at a 15% incline.
+Halfway up, Bram got thirsty and wanted to filter some water, which was his excuse to take a break.
 I just wanted to climb up in one go.
 After another 20 meters, I also felt like pumping some water.
-Just when we started a man walked by, he looked confused that we were pumping something from a random stream.
-We didn't know if the water was coming from a sewer but Bram said it tasted OK.
+Just when we started, a man walked by; he looked confused that we were pumping something from a random stream.
+We didn't know if the water was coming from a sewer, but Bram said it tasted OK.

 The road continued through a forest along the French border.
-The hills remained but became lower and the road was relatively level as we were following a river for 50 kilometers.
-We bought some food and drinks, including a bottle of Oasis, which is a sort of lemonade.
-From then on we drank a 2 liter bottle nearly every day.
-There were 9 flavors of which we tried 6.
+The hills remained but became lower, and the road was relatively level as we followed a river for 50 kilometers.
+We bought some food and drinks, including a bottle of Oasis, a sort of lemonade.
+From then on, we drank a 2-liter bottle nearly every day.
+There were nine flavors, of which we tried 6.
 We ate ravioli on a bench and rested.
 It got a bit burned, but at least our camping stove worked.

-We had planned to end up in Dun-Sur-Meuse tonight, but we already arrived there before dinner.
-From there we had to climb another 20 kilometer to keep the lead we had acquired yesterday, and then another 20 km to build a buffer in case we were slower in the mountains later on.
-From Verdun it was about 30 km to the campsite.
+We had planned to end up in Dun-Sur-Meuse tonight, but we had already arrived there before dinner.
+From there, we had to climb another 20 kilometers to keep the lead we had acquired yesterday and then another 20 km to build a buffer in case we were slower in the mountains later.
+From Verdun, it was about 30 km to the campsite.
 It was a nice road through forests.
-On our left was a river with a small swamp around it and on our right a train track.
+On our left was a river with a small swamp, and on our right was a train track.
 We cycled for over an hour to arrive at a campsite in Villers-sur-Meuse.
-The campsite was on a farm and they sold local farm products.
+The campsite was on a farm, and they sold local farm products.
 We bought a jar of plum compote to put on our bread.
-It was made in a traditional manner, with a layer of candle wax to seal it and a flannel cloth on top.
+It was made traditionally, with a layer of candle wax to seal it and a flannel cloth on top.

 There were also some Dutch people.
 A woman came up to us.
 She knew we were Dutch by Bram's military print bivy bag.
-She asked where we were from so I said Valkenswaard.
-She said 'oh I don't mind if you speak with a Limburg accent, I can understand that'.
-I said 'so do I, but Valkenswaard lies in the province of Brabant, not Limburg.'
+She asked where we were from, so I said Valkenswaard.
+She said, 'Oh, I don't mind if you speak with a Limburg accent.
+I can understand that'.
+I said, 'So do I, but Valkenswaard lies in the province of Brabant, not Limburg.'
 Then she asked how far we had cycled.
-All those type of conversations went roughly same, depending on if we were closer to the Netherlands or to the Mediterranean sea.
+All those conversations went roughly the same, depending on whether we were closer to the Netherlands or the Mediterranean Sea.

 'How far did you cycle today?"